vizard0912/PNGTuber-Pro-Max/README.md

 # PNGTuber-Pro-Max
-Optimized and rebranded version of PNGTuber Plus
+Optimized and rebranded version of PNGTuber Plus made ky kaiakairos.

+*Current Optimizations: (IN PROGRESS)*